craigbarnes/dte/docs/dterc.md

 ### **search** [**-Hr**] [**-n**|**-p**|**-w**|_pattern_]

-If no flags or just `-r` and no _pattern_ given then dte changes to search mode, where you can type a regular expression to search.
+If no flags (or just `-r` and no _pattern_) are given then dte changes to [search mode], where you can type a regular expression to search.

 `-H`
 :   Don't add _pattern_ to search history